home-assistant/home-assistant.io/source/_components/eight_sleep.markdown

   - /components/sensor.eight_sleep/
 ---

-The `eight_sleep` component allows Home Assistant to fetch data from your [Eight Sleep](https://eightsleep.com/) smart cover or mattress.
+The `eight_sleep` integration allows Home Assistant to fetch data from your [Eight Sleep](https://eightsleep.com/) smart cover or mattress.

 There is currently support for the following device types within Home Assistant: